Addressing the histories of slavery and colonialism at the National Trust

 In the 18th century, under Robert Clive (1725-74), the Company used its wealth and armies to forcibly invade and conquer the Indian subcontinent to exploit the rich natural resources held there.
 As well as creating the British Empire in India, this ensured that Clive became vastly wealthy, and in 1768 he spent around £100,000 remodeling the Claremont estate in Surrey.
 Today, Claremont gardens are cared for by the National Trust.

-Robert's son, Edward Clive (1754–1839) as Governor of Madras, was responsible for the defeat and death of Tipu Sultan (1750–99), the ruler of Mysore.
-Both Robert and Edward Clive’s colonial legacy can be seen today in a collection known as the ‘Clive Museum’ at Powis Castle, a property Edward inherited through his marriage to Henrietta Herbert.
+Robert's son, Edward Clive (1754–1839) as Governor of Madras, bears responsibilty for the defeat and death of Tipu Sultan (1750–99), the ruler of Mysore.
+Both Robert and Edward Clive’s colonial legacy can be seen today in a collection known as the ‘Clive Museum’ at Powis Castle.
+Edward Clive’s son, also called Edward, inherited Powis when his maternal uncle, the Earl of Powis, died.
 The collection of Indian objects include Tipu Sultan’s magnificent state tent and a gold and jewelled tiger’s head finial from his throne.

 Indian collections and display